The 7 Lessons I Learned to Reinvent Myself

 I took up skydiving.

-I became a pioneer in extreme sports, decades before the term was coined.
-I trained in Style competition, which is gymnastics at 200 mph with only 26 seconds of free-fall airtime.
-I went on to win four gold medals and one bronze in the World Skydiving Championships, the first American woman to do so.
+I won a spot on the U.S. Parachute Team and went on to win four gold medals and a bronze in the World Skydiving Championships, the first American woman to do so.

 Fully out of the box that had defined my existence, I excelled in other extreme sports.
 The changes in my life were dichotomous and I found I had a knack for the perilous.
 On icy 45 degree mountain slopes, I competed in giant slalom ski racing and parachuting accuracy in Para-ski competitions.
 My reinvention paid off in a trio of National Championships.